junxit/us-congress-bills-113/metadata.md

 - 2014-06-05 — Introduced in House
 - 2014-06-05 — Introduced in House
 - 2014-06-05 — Referred to the House Committee on Energy and Commerce.
+- 2014-06-06 — Referred to the Subcommittee on Energy and Power.
+- 2014-06-09 — Committee Consideration and Mark-up Session Held.
+- 2014-06-10 — Committee Consideration and Mark-up Session Held.
+- 2014-06-10 — Ordered to be Reported by Voice Vote.
+- 2014-06-23 — Considered under suspension of the rules. (consideration: CR H5606-5607)
+- 2014-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4801.
+- 2014-06-23 — Mr. Kinzinger (IL) moved to suspend the rules and pass the bill.
+- 2014-06-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5606)
+- 2014-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5606)
+- 2014-06-23 — Placed on the Union Calendar, Calendar No. 364.
+- 2014-06-23 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+113-489.
+- 2014-06-23 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+113-489.